Skip to the final section for a quick, spoiler-free rating.

 The Prince of Yun is a stock villain at best.
 You can spot his villainy a mile away, and it’s beyond obvious every step of the way that he’s directly or indirectly responsible for most of the crimes in the drama.

 Despite him being a constant hindering presence, that’s all he does—he hinders.
 He’s a very reactive character, always taking actions after he learns what the good guys are up to.
-The problems he created for them—the framing and mass murdering of the Bai Liang clan, the military sabotages, the secret amassing of an army and supplies—all happened either before the drama’s present-day, or off screen.
+The problems he creates for them—the framing and mass murdering of the Bai Liang clan, the military sabotages, the secret amassing of an army and supplies—all happens either before the drama’s present-day, or off screen.
 That doesn’t make for a very exciting baddie.

 I think he would’ve been an okay villain for any other set of protagonists.
 But for a group like Su Ci, the Prince of Qi, Rushuang, and Xie Beiming (and I’d even count the Emperor, who loves and trusts his brother a little too unconditionally for someone so close to his throne), who are somehow able to resolve every interpersonal misunderstanding and internal strife, he’s just an ineffective opponent.
-This is especially evident during the anticlimactic ending episode, where his every move got countered and rendered useless by the Prince of Qi.
+This is especially evident during the anticlimactic ending episode, where his every move gets countered and rendered useless by the Prince of Qi.

 Major Pacing Issues and Plot Driven Conveniences